Tips For Long-Term Weight Loss After Bariatric Surgery

-“Depending on what kind of surgery you get, it’s mostly going to be eating small, frequent meals,” says Dr. Michelle Pearlman, physician nutrition specialist at the University of Miami Health System.
+“Depending on what kind of surgery you get, it’s mostly going to be eating small, frequent meals,” says Michelle Pearlman, M.D., a nutrition expert at the University of Miami Health System.
 “Eating a couple of ounces every 2 to 3 hours, separating liquids from solids, and introducing more solid foods as you get further away from your surgery.”

 To continue the success of weight loss maintenance years after surgery, your are going to have some dietary and lifestyle changes.
 “It doesn’t matter what surgery you get if you don’t learn these basic nutrition principles.”

 - eating small portions every 3 hours

 - consuming a carbohydrate only if you’re still hungry with each meal

 - consuming liquids in between meals and not during meals